Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Modelled polarisation Spectrum

 \subsection{One-phase Dust Model}

-We utilize a simplified model based on the RAT paradigm, as described in \cite{2020ApJ...896...44L} and updated in \cite{2021ApJ...906..115T}.
+We utilize a simplified model based on the RAT paradigm, as described in \cite{2020ApJ...896...44L} and updated in \cite{2021ApJ...906..115T}\footnote{The \textsc{python}-based source code is publicly available at \href{https://github.com/lengoctram/DustPOL-py}{https://github.com/lengoctram/DustPOL-py}}.
 The model incorporates various input parameters that characterize local physical conditions (such as radiation field and gas density), grain properties (including size and shape), grain composition (such as silicate, carbonaceous, and mixtures), and grain compactness (tensile strength).
-It is worth noticing that our model accounts neither for depolarization caused by magnetic field fluctuation along the line of sight nor for the radiative transfer effects.
-In this work, we take into account the variation of the magnetic field by introducing a new parameter, which is the angle of inclination $\psi$ of the regular magnetic field to the sight line.
-This fluctuation causes depolarization, which reduces the degree of net polarization by a factor of $\sin^{2}\psi$.
+It is worth noticing that our model accounts for neither depolarisation caused by magnetic field fluctuation along the line of sight nor for the radiative transfer effects.
+In this work, we take into account the inclination effect of the magnetic field by introducing a new parameter, which is the angle of inclination $\psi$ of the regular magnetic field to the sight line.
+This inclined magnetic field reduces the degree of net polarisation by a factor of $\sin^{2}\psi$.
 The fundamentals of our model are described in Appendix \ref{app:model_onephase}.

-Figure \ref{fig:one-phase-model} visualizes the polarization spectrum predicted by our one-phase model.
-If only silicate grains are aligned, the degree of polarization decreases toward a higher wavelength.
-The polarization degree is higher in amplitude for the silicate and carbonaceous mixture, and the spectrum shows a plateau at a higher wavelength.
-One can see that the higher radiation field makes the spectrum rise at a shorter wavelength, and the degree is higher if the disruption effect is neglected (left panel) compared with the lower radiation field medium.
-In the case where the disruption effect is considered (right panel), the depletion of the largest grains for a sufficiently intense radiation field causes the polarization degree to decrease, which can be smaller than in the case of a low radiation field.
+Figure \ref{fig:one-phase-model} visualises the polarisation spectrum predicted by our one-phase model.
+In the case that only silicate grains are aligned, the degree of polarisation first increases and then decreases towards a longer wavelength.
+Ideal carbonaceous grains are diamagnetic materials; therefore, they cannot be coupled and aligned efficiently with magnetic fields as silicate grains (we refer to \citealt{2023ApJ...954..216H} for a study of the alignment of carbonaceous grains).
+However, if the carbon grains adhere to the silicate grains (referred to as the mixture in this paper), they can be 'passively aligned' with the magnetic field and then produce a polarisation signal.
+In this case, the degree of polarisation is higher in amplitude compared to that in the previous case, and the spectrum gradually increases at a longer wavelength.
+One can see that the higher radiation field makes the spectrum rise at a shorter wavelength, and the degree is higher if the disruption effect is neglected (left panel) compared to the lower radiation field medium.

+When the disruption effect is considered (right panel), the depletion of the largest grains for a sufficiently intense radiation field causes the polarisation degree to decrease, which can be even smaller than in the case of a low radiation field.
+Note that the value of $p(\%)$ depends on the input parameters, and the value shown in Figure \ref{fig:one-phase-model} is subject to variability for different sets of parameters.